Skip to footer content

 Frequently Asked Questions

-What is IronOCR and how does it enhance OCR capabilities?
+What is Optical Character Recognition and how does it work for receipts?

-To install IronOCR in a .NET project, open your project in Visual Studio, right-click on your project in the Solution Explorer, select 'Manage NuGet Packages', search for 'IronOCR', and click 'Install'.
+To install IronOCR in a .NET environment, open Visual Studio, navigate to 'Manage NuGet Packages', search for 'IronOCR', and then install it into your project.

-To extract specific data from OCR results, you can use regular expressions or string manipulation techniques to find and parse details such as store names, purchase dates, item names, and prices.
+Specific data can be extracted from OCR outputs by using regular expressions or string manipulation to parse information such as store names, purchase dates, and item prices.

-Is there a trial available for IronOCR, and what are the licensing options?
+Is there a trial version available for the C# OCR library, and what are the licensing options?

 Kannaopat Udonpant